 How much does it cost to transfer a pension?

-It currently costs £50 to transfer a pension in to a Modular iSIPP.
-This is subject to a maximum of £200 if you have more than four schemes to transfer.
-As of the 31 May 2017 there will be no charges to transfer a pension to your Modular iSIPP.
+There is no charge for making a cash transfer, however £50 per plan will be charged for any in-specie transfers.
 These charges are only our fees.
 Therefore, when transferring a pension, you should request confirmation from your existing pension scheme(s) of their charges and any exit penalties for transferring, so that you can weigh up the total cost to you of transferring.

-If you have a SIPP with us that isn’t a Modular iSIPP, visit the literature section and download the charges schedule for your product for confirmation of the transfer charges.
+If you have a SIPP with us that isn’t a Modular iSIPP, visit the literature section within the Existing Investor section from the dropdown menu at the end of the page and download the charges schedule for your product for confirmation of the transfer charges.

 Are you aware of Pension Scams?